Bischoff/wozmania/docs/usage.md

 drive2 /path/to/yet/another/disk
 ```

+The disk's format is recognized from the file name ending,
+either '.nib' or '.dsk'.

 If `drive1` or `drive2` is not specified in the configuration file,
 the corresponding drive is considered as empty (no disk).
 If the first drive is empty, the emulator still starts,